ikenna/scalafutures/docs/2_Creating_Futures.md

 ```

 In the above example, note that we need to define an ExecutionContext (line 10).
-We can't create a future without this.
+We can't create a Future without this.

-Also note that in the above example, we just create a futures, but don't do anything with them.
+Also note that in the above example, we just create a Futures, but don't do anything with them.
 So how do we get the result of a Future ?
 This leads us to the next section -

 **[Next >>> Accessing the result of a Future](https://github.com/ikenna/scalafutures/blob/master/docs/3_Accessing_The_Result_Of_A_Future_By_Blocking.md)**